Legit-Health/dapi-sdk-typescript/Readme.md

 ## Follow up requests

-The `followUp` method of the `MediaAnalyzer` class receives one object of the class `FollowUpArguments`.
+The `followUp` method of the `MediaAnalyzer` class receives one object of the class `MediaAnalyzerArguments` containing a `FollowUpData` object.
 The constructor of this class receives several arguments, so you can specify the image itself and information about a well known condition.

 ### Example.
 Follow up request for psoriasis